Frequently Asked Questions (FAQ)

-- Major or minor in an eligible College of Humanities and Social Sciences degree program
+- Majors or minors in a College of Humanities and Social Sciences degree program

 - Students maintaining a 3.0 GPA in your major, 2.5 GPA overall

-- Work 120 hours during the semester (10 hours/week for 12 weeks or 8 hours per week for 16 weeks)
+- Students work 120 hours during the semester (10 hours/week for 12 weeks or 8 hours per week for 16 weeks) at the internship site

 - ENG 350 meets once per week for a face-to-face seminar